 How do you plan a trip to Japan?
 To plan a trip to Japan you must start by establishing your budget.
 This will determine when to travel, for how long and what to do.
 Then you must define and write a detailed itinerary that fits your wishes.
 Only then, you can start buying all the tickets, getting papers ready and packing your bags.

 Are you ready to prepare your trip to Japan?
 Let’s see how this is done step-by-step.

 Establish Your Budget

-It is probable that the amount of money you decided to spend on your travel in the first place won’t be exactly the same as the amount you will truly spend, but it is important to have a general idea.
+It is probable that the amount of money you decided to spend on your travel won’t be the same amount you will truly spend, but it is important to have a general idea.

 How much does it cost to go to Japan?
 Generally, you can count with $4,000 USD for the flights, accommodation, local transportation, food, attractions and some random spending in a two weeks travel.
 All the choices you will make, specially in terms of dates, accommodation and food, will impact your budget, so plan accordingly.

 Decide When to Travel and The Number of Days You’re Staying in Japan